NAUMathStat/seminars/colloquiumSpring2016.md

 The NAU Department of Mathematics and Statistics takes place on Tuesdays at 4:00-5:00pm in Room 164 of the Adel Mathematics Building.
 Refreshments at 3:45pm.

 Titles and abstracts uploaded as available.
 Schedule subject to change.
-Honors week to be added.

 <table width="90%" height="381" border="" align="center" bordercolor="#333333" bgcolor="#CCCCCC">
 <caption>